 A key highlight of the congress is the Postharvest Technologies Challenge (PTC)which is seeking to unveil hitherto unknown technologies and innovations that can be used to address postharvest challenges in various food value chains.
 In this regard, there is a call for entries from innovators from across the Africa continentwho have technologies/innovationsthat can be adopted to reduce food loss and waste in the African context.
 The entries will be screened by experts through a process which will identify the top 10 innovations.
 The finalists will pitch for their innovations to investors, donors and other relevant stakeholders during a special session of the congress.

-For more information please visit the congress website http://africa-postharvestconference.uonbi.ac.keor contact the Chair of the organizing committee Dr. Jane Ambuko by E-mail: firstname.lastname@example.org OR email@example.com.
+For more information please visit the congress website http://africa-postharvestconference.uonbi.ac.ke or contact the Chair of the organizing committee Dr. Jane Ambuko by E-mail: email@example.com OR firstname.lastname@example.org.
 Phone: +254-726-580473 OR +254-722-676458.